DrJohnWagner/crewai-poetry-crew/research/Section-4.md

 ---

-## 4.3 The Summariser
+## 4.3 The Gardener

 > **“You were trying to tell me something,
 > but I kept forgetting what it was.”**
 > — Richard Siken, *Crush*

-The Summariser, like the Muse, remains outside the contested cycle.
+The Gardener, like the Muse, remains outside the contested cycle.
 It performs a single, non-recursive act: compressing the Muse’s expansive emotional universes into compact **poetic seeds**.

-Its genotype is reductive: “extract only the essence.”The Summariser must **discard** everything that does not constitute emotional necessity: no narrative sequence, no backstory, no causality, no interpretation.
+Its genotype is reductive: “extract only the essence.”The Gardener must **discard** everything that does not constitute emotional necessity: no narrative sequence, no backstory, no causality, no interpretation.
 Its task, `task_summarise`, yields three SEEDS composed only of: